-Graduates can engage in all steps of creation, from colour to couture and from fibre to fashion, following their passion, becoming part of the fashion and textile community.
+Graduates can engage in all steps of creation, from color to couture and from fiber to fashion, following their passion, becoming part of the fashion and textile community.
 From craft to high tech and from brutalist to polished, the intuitive expressions of the mind will form the next idiom of clothing design, talking textiles above all else.

-From fibre to volume, innovation and sustainability are embedded in the entire process where the inclusion of textiles is the trigger for talent to bloom.
+From fiber to volume, innovation and sustainability are embedded in the entire process where the inclusion of textiles is the trigger for talent to bloom.

 The Master in Textiles from Farm to Fabric to Fashion in partnership with Lidewij Edelkoort aims to educate exceptional creative individuals that want to change the course of fashion history and aim to save the planet while saving grace.
 Allowing style to conquer neglect.
 Willing to deepen the discourse of design and open it up to all opportunities that enrich the roster of materials, to enjoy all the techniques of embellishment and to farm fashion as an organic culture that invites the world to engage in its strength and beauty.